ahoernecke/docker_scumblr/README.md

 ### Database

 The default database will be an onboard SQLite db.
 This will work for testing but will be lost if the container terminates.
-To configure a permanent database, setup the database.yml file in config/scumblr/database.yml.
-This is configured like a standard Rails database.yml file (http://edgeguides.rubyonrails.org/configuring.html#configuring-a-database).
+To configure a permanent database, setup the database.yml file in config/scumblr/database.yml or use the environment variable (see Environment Variables below).
+For more information on the database.yml file see http://edgeguides.rubyonrails.org/configuring.html#configuring-a-database.

 ### SSL

 This docker container ships with a self-signed cert to be used for SSL.
 To use a custom key pair/certificate replace the server.key and server.crt files in config/nginx

+### Environment Variables

+The following are environment variables available to configure scumblr:

+  SKETCHY_PORT_443_TCP_ADDR
+  SKETCHY_PORT_443_TCP_PORT
+  SKETCHY_USE_SSL
+  SKETCHY_VERIFY_SSL

+  RAILS_ENV # Select a rails environment (devlopment, staging, produdction) DATABASE_URL # Configure a database URL (ex: sqlite3:///db/production.sqlite)

+  EBAY_ACCESS_KEY

+  FACEBOOK_APP_ID
+  FACEBOOK_APP_SECRET

+  GOOGLE_DEVELOPER_KEY
+  GOOGLE_CX
+  GOOGLE_APPLICATION_NAME
+  GOOGLE_APPLICATION_VERSION

+  YOUTUBE_DEVELOPER_KEY
+  YOUTUBE_APPLICATION_NAME
+  YOUTUBE_APPLICATION_VERSION

+  TWITTER_CONSUMER_KEY
+  TWITTER_CONSUMER_SECRET
+  TWITTER_ACCESS_TOKEN
+  TWITTER_ACCESS_TOKEN_SECRET

+  SEED_STATUSES # Create a default set of statuses if set to "true" SEED_ADMIN # Create an admin user (admin@admin.admin/password) if no users exist and SEED_ADMIN set to "true"

 ## Deployment